aydiny/hull-tactical-market-prediction/README.md

 Selected for:
 - Superior performance on tabular financial data
 - Efficient handling of high-dimensional feature spaces (98 features)
-- Fast training on 8,990 time-series samples
+- Fast training on 8,990 time-series samples.
+This allows retraining the model in the inference time.
 - Flexible objective functions for custom targets

 ## Results

+- This version of the code is an ensemble of 2 approaches , where the position weights come from 2 models : model a) hyper-parameter-tuned model using unweighted observations on an expanding window (max window length is 9000 observations) model b) hyper-parameter-tuned model using weighted observations on an rolling window (rolling window length is 5000 observations)
-To be confirmed
+- Sharpe ratio to be confirmed

 ## Dataset